ba2hankaya/SingleInstanceProgram/README.md

 SingleInstanceProgram s = SingleInstanceProgram.Create("UniqueId", args);

 // Subscribe to events

-s.MessageReceivedFromFirstInstance += (sender, e) =>
+//This event will be ran by secondary instances when the first instance responds s.MessageReceivedFromFirstInstance += (sender, e) =>
 {
     if (e.Message != null)
         Console.WriteLine("From first instance: " + string.Join(" ", e.Message));
 };

-s.MessageReceivedFromOtherInstance += (sender, e) =>
+//This event will be ran by the first instance when it receives data from secondary instances s.MessageReceivedFromOtherInstance += (sender, e) =>
 {
     if (e.Message != null)